amousset/rudder/README.md

 * Rudder is an multiplatform operational security solution, answering the needs of most organizations, inclusing enterprise setup and critical infrastructures.

-There are no separate solution, the free version is identical to the core of the full solution.
-This means there the packages publicly available users are the same as the packages provided to subscription users, with the same QA and security processes.
+Rudder core is a subset of the full solution, and the packages publicly available are identical the packages provided to subscription users, with the same QA and security processes.
 This is not a two-speed model, but a "two-scope" model.